earchibong/devops_projects/docker.md

 ## Part Three: Connect To Mysql Docker Container
 You can either connect directly to the container running the MySQL server or use a second container as a MySQL client.

-### Approach one:
-Connecting directly to the container running the MySQL server:
+### Connecting directly to the container running the MySQL server: - Approach one:

 ```

 docker exec -it mysql bash